Framing the Data Privacy Discussion in the Boardroom

 Privacy regulations focus on proper handling of personal data (data connected to an individual), which may include protected health information, Social Security numbers, bank accounts, medical histories and other classes of protected information of varying designations and regulated by various bodies and jurisdictions.
 The definition of personal data is also broadening as new technologies and data are created and collected.
 Whatever its composition, directors should inquire of and discuss with management the proper governance over personal data for collection, use and protection in accordance with applicable laws and regulations.
 As more data is collected, purchased, transformed, stored, shared and monetised, this task becomes more challenging.

 Directors should position themselves to participate in boardroom discussions with executive teams and the company’s cyber and data privacy professionals regarding data governance and information security matters as regulatory scrutiny, the risk of cyberattacks and consumer demands for privacy protections continue to escalate.
 To that end, below are eight topics relevant to the boardroom conversation around data privacy.

-In addition to knowing what their “crown jewels” — the enterprise’s most important information-related assets — are, organizations need to understand what personal data they hold, that appropriate privacy controls are in place, and that the data may either qualify for data subject access or deletion requests or have disclosure obligations.
-Recurring data inventory and classification assessments are standard best practice for all organizations storing personally identifiable information.
-Directors should ask management how the organization leverages external parties to validate that appropriate privacy-related controls are in place.
+In addition to knowing what their “crown jewels” — the enterprise’s most important information-related assets — are, organisations need to understand what personal data they hold, that appropriate privacy controls are in place, and that the data may either qualify for data subject access or deletion requests or have disclosure obligations.
+Recurring data inventory and classification assessments are standard best practice for all organisations storing personally identifiable information.
+Directors should ask management how the organisation leverages external parties to validate that appropriate privacy-related controls are in place.